Skip to content

 • News, commentary or public affairs programs, such as a leaders’ debate

-Electoral legislation does not require the media to give equal coverage to all political parties or candidates.
-Nor does it regulate how the media cover political parties or candidates.
+Electoral legislation does not require the media to give equal coverage to all political parties or candidates, nor does it regulate how the media cover political parties or candidates.

 Leaders’ debates organized by the media are considered public affairs programs.
-As a result, they are not governed by electoral legislation.
-However, certain rules apply to debates that are not organized by the media.
+As a result, their format and content are not governed by electoral legislation.

 Media oversight